How long does it take to get a tooth pulled?

 Each tooth’s “extraction time” was recorded, which was defined as the interval starting with the application of the dentist’s first instrument to the tooth until its complete removal from its socket.
 (The numbing process had already been completed.)

 Due to the design of the study, the 104 teeth taken out were broken into two groups (Groups 1 and 2).
-In terms of the extraction process itself however (removing a lower 1st molar), these groups were equivalent.
-The study’s findings were:
+In terms of the extraction process itself (removing a lower 1st molar), however, these groups were equivalent.

 - The extraction time measured for Group 1 ran between 8 and 34 minutes.
 The average time was around 14 minutes, with 68% of cases (1 standard deviation unit) lying within plus or minus 5 and 1/2 minutes.